 For owners of B2B businesses and large businesses, your buyer will not be an individual, but rather a corporation or a private equity group.
 If the potential buyer has revenues up to $100 million, the mergers and acquisitions contact is usually the president.

 - Price It Right.
-A typical mergers and acquisitions advisor or business broker just can’t bring themselves to tell you that your business is overpriced.
-Don’t shoot your merger and acquisition advisors for valuing your business realistically and don’t choose a mergers & acquisitions advisor on the basis of which one values your business at the highest price just so that they can get a listing.
+A typical mergers and acquisitions consultant or business broker just can’t bring themselves to tell you that your business is overpriced.
+Don’t shoot your merger and acquisition consultants for valuing your business realistically and don’t choose a mergers & acquisitions advisor on the basis of which one values your business at the highest price just so that they can get a listing.

 - The price (valuation) of your business needs to be realistic.
 The best way to accomplish this is to have your business valued by a third party valuation expert knowledgeable in the science of business valuations as well as the market forces that shape the business valuation.
 Businesses that use a third party business valuation are much more likely to sell at a higher price.

 - Those who do not use mergers & acquisitions advisor services or a qualified business broker combined with a third party business valuation service only have a 10% chance of selling a business at all.

 - Your tendency will be to overprice your business.
 Overpricing the business will result in taking a longer time to sell the business or it may never sell at all.

 - Additionally, a business that stays on the market for more than 18 months has an increased chance that employees, competitors, clients and other parties will learn that the business is listed for sale.
 Such information in the wrong hands could devastate the health of any business for sale.

 - Furthermore, a business listed for sale for too long is often viewed by buyers as shopworn merchandise by the time it finally sells, if it sells at all.
 Nothing raises the doubts of a prospective buyer more than to find out you’ve been trying to sell your business for a long time (18 months or longer).